-New Kimberley Blindsnake and revision of the Anilios genera.
+New Kimberley Blindsnake and notes on Anilios taxonomy.

 A new blindsnake, Anilios zonula was described from the west Kimberley based on only two specimens, one of which was recently collected from DPaW's Kimberley Islands Survey.
 This brings the total of the little-seen Australian blindsnakes to 45 species, with most of the diversity in Western Australia.